Photo by Lê Tân on Unsplash

 Photo by Joshua Earle on Unsplash

 When I got back I built a fire to roast hot dogs and marshmallows.
 I was camping!
+When you go camping, you need to make sure you have all the necessary equipment.
+Of course you’ll need essentials like a tent, but you cannot forget the items you will need to prepare meals.
+That is one of the most important parts of camping!
+Before heading off on my trip, I was recommended to look into sites like campingcooks.com to ensure I had everything I needed to get the full camping experience.
 As the sun started to set I knew it was time.
 I went to the trunk of the car, picked up the box, sat down in my camp chair, took a deep breath and opened the lid.

 I sifted through cards from people who had remained our best friends and people whose lives had taken them on different paths.
 A friend who had died too young, elderly relatives no longer with us.
 Some with only signatures.
 Some with beautiful messages telling us about the wonderful journey we were about to embark on.